passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </div>

 <!--
-The STM32MP257 module includes several peripherals like CAN interfaces, multimedia processing, and a 3D graphics processor, making it a good fit for our application
+The MP2 module includes several peripherals like CAN interfaces, multimedia processing, and a 3D graphics processor,
+<span style="color: red; font-weight: bold;">making it a good fit</span> for our application
 <span style="color: red; font-weight: bold;">and ready to use</span> as the main board.
 -->